Kumulus Theatre Company

 ” This is theatre that hits you like a torrent, but staged in a crystal-clear way.
 It’s a powerful punch.
 Uncompromising, and steering clear of clichés of submission, demagogical commercialisation and the soft purr of culture.”

-The Kumulus Theatre Company is subsidised by the French Ministry of Culture / D.R.A.C.
-(French Regional Cultural Affairs Authority), and works with the support of the Auvergne Rhône-Alpes Region and the Drôme Department.
+The Kumulus Theatre Company works with the support of the Auvergne-Rhône-Alpes Cultural Affairs Authority, the Auvergne-Rhône-Alpes Region and the Drôme Department.